cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 21.  gx = CMOV(gx, gx1, e1)   // If e1=True, gx = gx1, else gx = gx
 22.   e = u^c3
 23.   y = e * sqrt(gx, q)
-24. Output (x, y)
+24. Output h*(x, y)
 ~~~

 # Random Oracles {#rom}

 A random oracle onto an elliptic curve can be instantiated using some
 general constructions.
-For example, in {{BR01}} it was proven a construction
+For example, Brier et al. {{BR01}} proved a construction
-for obtaining a random oracle, however it requires a scalar point multiplication
+that requires a scalar point multiplication, however this approach turns hashing
-which turns hashing into an expensive operation.
+into an expensive operation.
-A better approach to get uniformity was given by Farashahi et al. [FFSTV13] and
-is defined as follows
+A more efficient method to get a random oracle was given by Farashahi et al. [FFSTV13] and is defined as follows

 ~~~
    hash2curveRO(alpha) = f(H0(alpha)) + f(H1(alpha))